dmichos/dmichos.github.io/README.md

-# dmichos Portfolio // Cybersecurity Researcher
+# dmichos  // Cybersecurity Researcher

 Welcome to my digital armory.
 This repository hosts my professional portfolio, featuring interactive security tools, a simulated cyber academy, and a showcase of my work in vulnerability research and penetration testing.